2021-22 Catalog (Archived Catalog)

 - Satisfy Course Placement Requirements.
 Multiple placement options in English/language arts and mathematics are available for all students wishing to register for any English/language arts class, mathematics class, or any other college class requiring a specific ENG/ELA/MAT co-requisite or prerequisite.
 College staff will discuss required placement areas and options (i.e. ACT/SAT scores, SVCC placement test results, review of credit earned at the College level, review of high school transcript, GED score.)

 - Submit Other Academic Records.
 Students should submit their official high school transcripts, GED scores, and college/university transcripts from institutions previously attended.
-Students submitting college transcripts should also file a Transcript Evaluation Request Form in Admissions & Records.
+Students submitting college transcripts should also file a Transcript Evaluation Request Form in Admissions & Records or on the College website.
 Official transcripts must be delivered through an authorized electronic method or in a sealed envelope from the previous institution.

 - Learn About Tuition Costs & Payment Options.
 SVCC tuition is charged per credit hour based on residence.
 Course fees are assessed per credit hour based on the type of course.
 Students are encouraged to apply for financial assistance, scholarships, and/or veterans benefits as early as possible.